core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 # Methods for Generating Echo Option Values {#echo-state}

 The content and structure of the Echo option value are implementation specific and determined by the server.
-Two simple mechanisms are outlined in this section, the first is RECOMMENDED in general, and the second is RECOMMENDED in case the Echo option is encrypted between the client and the server.
+Two simple mechanisms for time-based freshness are outlined in this section, the first is RECOMMENDED in general, and the second is RECOMMENDED in case the Echo option is encrypted between the client and the server.

 Different mechanisms have different tradeoffs between the size of the Echo option value, the amount of server state, the amount of computation, and the security properties offered.
 A server MAY use different methods and security levels for different uses cases (client aliveness, request freshness, state synchronization, network address reachability, etc.).